 Print Friendly, PDF & Email

 The education world is all about buzzwords.
 From early classes in all disciplines to graduate level courses in specialized topics, practitioners are constantly throwing around terms like “differentiation”, “STEM” (now STEAM), “flipped classrooms”, “high-stakes testing”, “collaborative learning”, and “MOOCs”.
-These catch phrases live in the hearts and minds of professionals from first grade math and high school english teachers, to professors, to DOE leaders.
-They are the markers of our dogma and reflections of our values.
+These catchphrases live in the hearts and minds of professionals from first-grade math and high school English teachers to professors to DOE leaders.
+They are the markers of our dogma and reflections of our values of interdisciplinary dreams.

 Many of these these terms are certainly worth their buzz and have significant consideration in the education world.
 They often address our most glaring needs.
-Indeed, if we were to carefully consider each, we would progress our educational system in thoughtful and forward-thinking ways.
+Indeed, if we were to consider each carefully, we would progress our educational system in thoughtful and forward-thinking ways.
 Sadly, nearly all of these terms will fail to live out the decade.
-They will wane in their importance, consideration, and implementation, eventually falling to footnotes in aspiring teacher’s textbooks.
-But, a few have the staying power necessary to address more long-term educational practice.
+They will wane in their importance, consideration, and implementation, eventually falling into footnotes in aspiring teachers’ textbooks.
+However, a few have the staying power necessary to address more long-term educational practices.
 The term “interdisciplinary curriculum” remains one of these few.
-It has transcended the typical buzzword shelf life and continues to find a place in the fore of educator’s discourse.
+It has transcended the typical buzzword shelf life and continues to find a place in the form of educator’s discourse.

-Despite having the staying power to remain a prominent buzzword, interdisciplinary curriculum also remains inaccessible to schools for a variety of reasons.
-Outside of individual teacher-driven projects (of which there are many) interdisciplinary lies merely as a desirable possibility for professionals.
-Additionally, although a strong desire for implementation exists, its actualization has gained little traction in the choices of schools.
+Despite its staying power to remain a prominent buzzword, the interdisciplinary curriculum remains inaccessible to schools for a variety of reasons.
+Outside of individual teacher-driven projects (of which there are many), interdisciplinary lies merely as a desirable possibility for professionals.
+Additionally, although a strong desire for implementation exists, its actualization has gained little traction in schools’ choices.
 Like many of the buzzwords in the educational arena, it is merely buzz.

-Regardless this guru talk, few school-based products have actually emerged.
+Regardless of this guru talk, few school-based products have actually emerged.
 This speaks to the deeper issue that very few models of teaching/learning have committed themselves to an all-in interdisciplinary approach.
-With the focus on high stakes testing, strict content delivery guidelines, and pre-fabricated scope and sequence trajectories, there is very little freedom for schools to make the choice.
-We have built our entire educational system on the notion that math should happen in math class, science in science class, and pushed aside truly innovative thoughts of curriculum.
+With the focus on high-stakes testing, strict content delivery guidelines, and pre-fabricated scope and sequence trajectories, there is very little freedom for schools to make the choice.
+We have built our entire educational system on the notion that math should happen in math class and science in science class and pushed aside truly innovative thoughts of curriculum.

-While the transcendental power of interdisciplinary learning is certainly captured in this work, its true power can only be uncovered through initiatives that are broader than individuals’ projects and classrooms.
+While the transcendental power of interdisciplinary learning is certainly captured in this work, its true power can only be uncovered through broader initiatives than individuals projects and classrooms.
 Blurring the lines between academic disciplines must occur with broad curricular change and a solid foundation on which the change can be built.
-Luckily for those of us willing and able to pursue this change there are the Social Studies.
+Luckily for those of us willing and able to pursue this change, there are the Social Studies.

-The caveat to this whole process is that it requires re-thinking on our part as educators.
+The caveat to this whole process is that it requires rethinking on our part as educators.
 We must step back and reconsider another buzzword: collaboration.
-If we dedicate our energy to the creative restructuring of “professional development” that allows for teachers to work consistently collaborate, our pursuit of the interdisciplinary dream can become an actuality.
-A simple place to start would be for administrators to move away from drop-in-the-bucket “PD Days” and set aside time to facilitate the crafting of meaningful curricular strands.
+If we dedicate our energy to the creative restructuring of “professional development” that allows for teachers to work consistently and collaborate, our pursuit of the interdisciplinary dream can become an actuality.
+A simple place to start would be for administrators to move away from drop-in-the-bucket “PD Days” and set aside time to facilitate crafting meaningful curricular strands.

 Mike currently serves as the Director of College Counseling and Upper School History teacher at a...